Meet Our Team

 Adom Agyakwa

-Meet Adom Agyakwa, our Partnerships and Fundraising Lead.
+Meet Adom Agyakwa, our Partnerships and Fundraising Officer.

 Adom is a Law student at Brunel University London with a keen interest in Commercial Law and International Arbitration.
 Alongside her academic pursuits, she is deeply committed to promoting equality, representation, and inclusion within the legal profession.